GuillaumeDD/dialign/README.md

 ![Idea of the framework: automatic building of the shared expression lexicon to derive verbal alignment measures](./doc/img/framework.png)

-The main concept behind our model is the automatically built lexicon.
+The main concept behind this model is the automatically built lexicon.
 For each dialogue transcript, three lexicons are automatically computed:
-- the shared expression lexicon: keeps  track of shared  expressions and valuable features about these  expressions  (e.g.,  who  first produced  this  expression,  its frequency)
+- [the shared expression lexicon](examples#the-shared-expression-lexicon): keeps  track of shared  expressions and valuable features about these  expressions  (e.g.,  who  first produced  this  expression,  its frequency)
-- one self-repetition lexicon per DP: keeps  track of self-repetitions and valuable features about these  patterns  (e.g., its frequency)
+- [one self-repetition lexicon per DP](examples#the-self-repetition-lexicons): keeps  track of self-repetitions and valuable features about these  patterns  (e.g., its frequency)

 Lexicons and the dialogue transcript are leveraged by deriving offline and online measures to quantify aspects of the verbal alignment process and the